Adding HTML tags and domains to the allowlist

 If your email client does not support

-base64image, it will not be displayed even after you whitelist it.
-For more information about the format, see
+base64image, it will not be displayed even after you add it to the allowlist.
+For more information about the format, see .

 Any new attribute that you add to an existing list is appended to the list.
 Any change to the existing attributes overrides the existing list.